ljhopkins2/broadcastify-archtk/docs/user-guide/installation.md

 {: .fs-3 .fw-300 }

-(It may go without saying, but you must have the browser corresponding to the WebDriver you select installed, too.)

 ### Place it in the OS `PATH`

-Once you've downloaded the WebDriver, it must be placed in a directory in the operating system `PATH`.
+Once you've downloaded the WebDriver, it should be placed in a directory in the operating system `PATH`.
 If you're unfamiliar with environment variables, guidance is available from a variety of online sources (_i.e._ "Ask the Google").
-Alternatively, an absolute path to the WebDriver file can be passed at archive instantiation.
+Alternatively, an absolute path to the WebDriver file can be passed [at archive instantiation](/user-guide/creating-an-archive.html#instantiating-the-toolkit).

 ## Getting Through the Paywall